 A native of Pakistan, Pinjani also has come to see that a country like his own, strategically located and with a high rate of illiteracy, can fall victim to these unstable geopolitical oil games.

 Pinjani plans not only to pick up his career once again in the oil and gas sector, this time with a new understanding of its global importance, but he is equally committed to teaching finance, economics and business part time in a local public university.

 "Education is extremely important for a country to improve, and the basic lack we have in Pakistan is education," said Pinjani, 27, a Fulbright scholar.
 "If we can do something to give back, that's the right thing to do."

 Pinjani came to Brandeis IBS with a broad background in finance and economics.
 He worked as an analyst in the investment-banking group for Citigroup in Karachi, and before that, he worked as a graduate assistant, analyzing investments for Eni Pakistan, an oil and gas exploration company.

 Eni is where Pinjani got his foothold in the fuel industry, although at the time, he thought only about bottom-line value.
 Now, Pinjani asks complex questions about the future of oil, challenges the way governments are handling the issue of peak oil -- the point in time when the planet reaches its maximum potential for petroleum production, after which oil supplies slide to depletion -- and wonders about the future of alternative fuels.

 "I never thought about peak oil.
 We always knew that oil reserves were limited, but I didn't know the extent of it," he said.

-Pinjani's broader understanding of the oil and gas sector started last summer during an energy and environmental politics class that he took last year at Harvard University.
+Pinjani's broader understanding of the oil and gas sector started during an energy and environmental politics class that he took at Harvard University.

 "I had a lot of curiosity about how oil will play in the global world in the future," Pinjani said.
 "It also became clear to me that the developed world needs to take the lead on alternative fuels."